QuickBlox/Documentation/docs/4_android/4_Chat/12_Privacy_lists.md

 ### Retrieve privacy lists

 User can have multiple privacy lists.
-To get a list of all your privacy lists' use next request:
+To get a list of all your privacy lists', use the following request:
 ```java
 QBPrivacyListsManager privacyListsManager = ...;
 privacyListsManager.addPrivacyListListener(privacyListListener);